This is the Natural Laboratory, a podcast exploring science for Bay Area National Parks. I'm Cassandra Brooks.

-Almost one third of global carbon dioxide is absorbed by the oceans, says Ann.
+Almost one third of the world's carbon dioxide is absorbed by the oceans, says Ann.
 This excess CO2 reacts with seawater, freeing hydrogen ions, which lowers the pH and makes the water more acidic.

-AR: Just to bring in some of the geological perspective on this—18,000 years ago during the last glacial maximum, atmospheric CO2 was 200, 200 parts per million then it rose at the end of the glacial period.
+AR: Just to bring in some of the geologic perspective on this, 18,000 years ago during the last glacial maximum, atmospheric CO2 was 200...200 parts per million.
+Then it rose at the end of the glacial period.

 CB: Given how fast the ocean's chemistry is changing, it's no surprise that we're beginning to see widespread effects in many calcifying animals, including those we like to eat.
-Oyster hatcheries in the Pacific c Northwest have recently experienced massive larval die off s.
+Oyster hatcheries in the Pacific Northwest have recently experienced massive larval die offs.
 When scientists measured local seawater, they found that during certain times of the year, the waters were corrosive enough to be the culprit.

 Terry Sawyer: It's fairly insidious, as far as the effects, if you're talking about degradation of shell because of the lack of ability to bind the calcium carbonate, which is what our bivalves use to build their homes.

-TS: So what are we seeing, you ask.
-Let's say in the past five, let's go even ten years, we're seeing disease, a lot of disease issues.
-Why are they becoming more susceptible to disease?
-Maybe there's an introduction of that disease from another shellfi sh growing regions, maybe there is transport going on, maybe there is stress, that's where we go into the OA.
+TS: So, what is the...what are we seeing, you ask.
+Let's say, in the past five years—let's go even ten years—we're seeing disease, a lot of disease issues.
+Why are they becoming more, uh, susceptible to disease?
+So, one, maybe there's an introduction of that disease from another shellfish growing region.
+You know, maybe there's transport going on.
+Maybe there is stress.
+And that's where we go into the OA.

-CB: These strategies might work in the short term, but would prove ever more difficult as atmospheric CO2 levels continue to rise.
-And they're sure to continue rising—even if we stopped all CO2 emissions tomorrow, the oceans won't quickly return to pre-industrial levels.
+CB: These strategies might work in the short term, but they would prove ever more difficult as atmospheric CO2 levels continue to rise.
+And they're sure to continue rising.
+Even if we stopped all CO2 emissions tomorrow, the oceans won't quickly return to pre-industrial levels.

-CB: We've touched on some worse case scenarios of animals dissolving, what's the best-case scenario of what we could expect in the future?
+CB: We've touched on, sort of, worst-case scenarios of...of animals dissolving.
+What's, sort of, what's the best-case scenario of what...what we could expect in the future?

-AD: Probably the best thing would be a combination of things happening at once.
-We could reduce how much CO2 we're putting in the atmosphere so that we never went to the stage to where it's guaranteed to be bad.
-Just to where it might not be good.
-We might be lucky, there could be organisms that have it within their genetic capacity, the ability to adapt to the changed chemistry.
-That's plausible.
-Is it likely?
-We don't know, we really don't know.
 In addition, there might be some local things we can do that help.
-For instance we were talking here about helping hatcheries for oyster larvae.
-Where a very simple dealing with it, don't take high CO2 seawater, that would work.
-That would work locally, you could almost imagine making changes on a larger scale, over a few square miles even, but I can't imagine making those changes on the whole of the ocean.
-So it would be a matter of deciding that there were some parts that were more sensitive or more valuable and taking active action to change things.
+For instance, we were talking here about helping hatcheries for, uh, oyster larvae, where a very simple dealing with it—don't take high CO2 seawater—that would work.
+That would work locally.
+You could almost imagine making changes on a ...on a larger scale, a few square miles even.
+But I can't imagine making those changes on the whole of the ocean.
+So, it would be a matter of deciding that there were some parts that were more sensitive or more valuable and...and taking active action to change things.

-It's hard to imagine that humans are burning so much fossil fuel that we've altered our atmosphere, and now our oceans, faster than has ever happened in the history of the Earth.
+It's hard to imagine that humans are burning so much fossil fuel that we've altered our atmosphere—and now our oceans—faster than has ever happened in the history of the Earth.
 And it's easy to feel hopeless.
-But I walked away my conversations feeling that our fate and the fate of our oceans were not yet sealed.
+But I walked away from my conversations feeling that our fate—and the fate of our oceans—were not yet sealed.